 We believe that children are most likely to succeed and be happy at school if we work in partnership with them and with you, their parents.
-To this end, each year we have put together a homeschool agreement, which outlines the part we will all play in making school a successful experience for your child.
-At the beginning of each school year we ask you to go through this with your child and we all sign a new copy.
+To this end, each year we put together a home-school agreement, which outlines the part we will all play in making school a successful experience for your child.
+At the beginning of each school year we ask you to go through this with your child.